 Laboratory technicians processing diagnostic tests at the National Tuberculosis Reference Laboratory, Tbilisi, Georgia.
+(Photo Credit: E. Koch)

-Medical Anthropology Faculty
+Health and Illness Anthropology Faculty

-- Nancy Schoenberg, Department of Behavioral Science, College of Medicine.
+- Nancy Schoenberg: Department of Behavioral Science, College of Medicine.

 Medical anthropology, health and aging, chronic disease management, qualitative methodology; North America.

-- Jean Wiese, Department of Behavioral Science, College of Medicine.
+- Jean Wiese: Department of Behavioral Science, College of Medicine.

 Medical anthropology, communications, response to illness; Caribbean.

-Medical Anthropology Courses
+Medical and Health Anthropology Courses